gugi9000/foosball/README.md

 A ratings tracker for the office foosball league

 ## todo
-* log ball used
-* log time and date for each game
 * top 3 photos on leaderboard
 * don't show players with 0 games